thewisepeter/alx-polly-fork/README.md

 The application will be available at `http://localhost:3000`.

 Good luck, engineer!
 This is your chance to step into the shoes of a security professional and make a real impact on the quality and safety of this application.
 Happy hunting!

+## 🐛 Identified and Remediated Security Vulnerabilities

+During a comprehensive security audit of ALX Polly, several vulnerabilities were identified and subsequently remediated.
+This section details these issues, their potential impact, and the steps taken to secure the application.

+### 1. User Authentication and Authorization Vulnerabilities

+#### A. Exposure of Sensitive Error Messages

+*   **Impact:** This vulnerability could assist attackers in user enumeration, allowing them to distinguish between "email not found" and "incorrect password" errors.
+This information could then be used for targeted phishing or brute-force attacks on known accounts.
+*   **Remediation:** Error messages returned from authentication actions (`login`, `register`) in `app/lib/actions/auth-actions.ts` were made more generic (e.g., "Invalid credentials", "Registration failed") to prevent user enumeration.

+#### B. Lack of Robust Server-Side Input Validation

+*   **Impact:** Without strong server-side validation, users could create weak passwords, making accounts susceptible to brute-force attacks.
+Malicious or malformed input in email fields could also lead to injection attacks or data integrity issues.
+*   **Remediation:** Comprehensive server-side validation was implemented in `app/lib/actions/auth-actions.ts` for email format and password strength (minimum 8 characters, at least one uppercase, one lowercase, one number, and one special character).

+#### C. Privilege Escalation due to Missing Role-Based Access Control (RBAC)

+*   **Impact:** Any authenticated user could access the `/admin` page, view all polls, and delete any poll in the system, leading to unauthorized data access and manipulation.
+*   **Remediation:**
+    *   An `is_admin: false` flag was added to new users' `user_metadata` during registration in `app/lib/actions/auth-actions.ts`.
+    *   A new Server Action `getAdminPolls` was created in `app/lib/actions/poll-actions.ts` to restrict poll retrieval to administrators only.
+    *   The `app/(dashboard)/admin/page.tsx` was updated to use `getAdminPolls`, enforcing server-side access control for the admin panel.
+    *   The `deletePoll` Server Action in `app/lib/actions/poll-actions.ts` was modified to allow deletion only by the poll owner or an administrator.

+#### D. Inconsistent Client-Side Input Validation

+*   **Impact:** Lack of immediate client-side feedback for invalid inputs resulted in a poor user experience and increased unnecessary server load.
+*   **Remediation:** Client-side email and password validation mirroring the server-side rules was added to both `app/(auth)/login/page.tsx` and `app/(auth)/register/page.tsx`, providing instant user feedback.

+### 2. Data Access Vulnerabilities

+#### A. Unrestricted Access to Individual Polls via `getPollById`

+*   **Impact:** Any user, authenticated or not, could view the full details of any poll by simply knowing its ID, potentially leading to unauthorized data exposure.
+*   **Remediation:** The `getPollById` function in `app/lib/actions/poll-actions.ts` was updated to restrict access.
+Polls can now only be viewed by the poll's owner, an administrator, or any user (even unauthenticated) if the poll is explicitly marked as `is_public`.

+#### B. Unauthenticated Voting via `submitVote`

+*   **Impact:** While anonymous voting was a design choice, it could potentially lead to vote manipulation or spamming if not properly managed.
+*   **Remediation:** A clear comment was added to the `submitVote` function in `app/lib/actions/poll-actions.ts` to document this design decision and highlight the potential need for anti-spam measures like IP-based rate limiting.

+### 3. Business Logic Vulnerabilities

+#### A. Poll Creation and Update (XSS & Input Limits)

+*   **Impact:** The `question` and `options` fields were vulnerable to Cross-Site Scripting (XSS) attacks due to a lack of sanitization.
+Additionally, the absence of input length limits could lead to database integrity issues or denial-of-service by storing excessively long data.
+*   **Remediation:**
+    *   The `dompurify` library was installed and used to sanitize all user-provided input for `question` and `options` in both `createPoll` and `updatePoll` Server Actions (in `app/lib/actions/poll-actions.ts`).
+    *   Server-side input limits were implemented in `app/lib/actions/poll-actions.ts`: maximum length for `question` (255 characters), maximum length for each `option` (100 characters), and a maximum of 10 options per poll.

+#### B. Multiple Voting by Authenticated Users

+*   **Impact:** Authenticated users could vote multiple times on the same poll, potentially skewing poll results and undermining data integrity.
+*   **Remediation:** A server-side check was added to the `submitVote` function (in `app/lib/actions/poll-actions.ts`) to prevent authenticated users from casting more than one vote per poll.

+#### C. Tabnabbing in Social Sharing

+*   **Impact:** The social sharing links in `app/(dashboard)/polls/vulnerable-share.tsx` were susceptible to a "tabnabbing" attack, where a malicious page opened in a new tab could hijack the original page.
+*   **Remediation:** The `window.open` calls for Twitter and Facebook sharing in `app/(dashboard)/polls/vulnerable-share.tsx` were updated to include `"noopener,noreferrer"` as the third argument, mitigating the tabnabbing vulnerability.